is0n/fm-nvim/README.md

 [![GitHub](https://img.shields.io/github/license/is0n/fm-nvim?logo=GNU)](https://github.com/is0n/fm-nvim/blob/master/LICENSE)

 # fm-nvim
-`fm-nvim` is a Neovim plugin that lets you use your favorite terminal file managers from within Neovim.
-It's written in under **100 lines of pure Lua**.
+`fm-nvim` is a Neovim plugin that lets you use your favorite terminal file managers (and fuzzy finders) from within Neovim.
+It's written in under **100 lines of Lua**.

 * Supported File Managers
 	* [Ranger](https://github.com/ranger/ranger)